Undergraduate Innovation Scholars Program

 e.
 Plans to contribute to the evolution of CMU's entrepreneurial ecosystem

 f.
-Role of the UG Entrepreneurial Scholar program in achieving your goals
+Role of the undergraduate Innovation Scholars program in achieving your goals

 - Increase the number of successful startups initiated by or involving CMU undergraduate students.